Hey guys, it’s the weekend (dance party!) and if you’re looking for something interesting to do this weekend (17th-19th) I got you covered…

 The Cellars will also host the first view of a new range of wallpaper from the British-based company, Cole & Son.
 The company has collaborated with Ardmore to create the colourful range.

 From what I can tell is that this promises to be an amazing exhibition.
 It is definitely a must to go and see and experience for yourself especially if you’re interested in adding something different to your interior design.
-The elephants and general nature “vibe” they got going on make me squeal with delight and I am sure that as and when I have my own house one day I won’t be able to resist.
+The elephants and general nature “vibe” they got going on make me squeal with delight and I am sure that when I have my own house one day I won’t be able to resist.

 For more information visit www.ardmoreceramics.co.za or contact Clint Pavkovich via email at email@example.com for details.